-- Automated clearing of non-filed periods for which it has been determined a return is not needed. - Automated jeopardy assessment (estimated assessment) for business cases with non-filed periods.
+- Automatic electronic notification to the Alcoholic Beverage Control (ABC) Board when a taxpayer who is applying for, renewing or transferring a liquor license has unpaid tax debts. - o Automatic release of the hold on the license when the case is resolved. - Automated clearing of non-filed periods for which it has been determined a return is not necessary. - ▶ Automated jeopardy assessment (estimated assessment) for business cases with non-filed periods.